 In some places, eggplant or brinjal is often referred to as the ‘King of vegetables’ and it is not without cause.
-It has a wide array of health benefits.
-It helps you get strong bones and offsets the onset of osteoporosis.
-It helps you to deal with symptoms of anemia, increases cognitive function, improves cardiovascular health and, even, protects the digestive system.
-Furthermore, it also helps you to lose weight, reduces stress levels, helps to protect infants from birth defects and also fights some strains of cancer.
+Eggplant has a wide array of health benefits.
+Eggplant helps you get strong bones and offsets the onset of osteoporosis.
+It helps you to deal with symptoms of anemia, increases cognitive function, improves cardiovascular health, and, even, protects the digestive system.
+Furthermore, Eggplant also helps you to lose weight, reduces stress levels, helps to protect infants from birth defects, and also fights some strains of cancer.

-Eggplants are rich in a wide range of nutrients which are beneficial for our health.
-It is rich in dietary fiber, Vitamin B1 and copper.
+Let check out some nutrition facts about eggplant, they are rich in a wide range of nutrients which are beneficial for our health.
+Eggplant is rich in dietary fiber, Vitamin B1 and copper.
 Other nutrients like manganese, vitamin B6, niacin, potassium, folate and Vitamin K are also found in good quantities.
-Eggplant or brinjal is low on cholesterol or saturated fat.
+Eggplant or Brinjal is low on cholesterol or saturated fat.
 It contains phytonutrients like nasunin and chlorogenic acid.

-Being rich in Vitamin K and copper, eggplant helps to prevent osteoporosis, increases bone strength and also enhances mineral density.
+Being rich in Vitamin K and copper, eggplant helps to prevent osteoporosis, increases bone strength, and also enhances mineral density.
 Collagen, present in this vegetable, helps in the formation of connective tissue and bones.
-The potassium in this vegetable helps to absorb calcium and, thus, helps your bones to be healthy and strong.
+The potassium in this eggplant helps to absorb calcium and, thus, helps your bones to be healthy and strong.

 Eggplants are good for managing diabetes as it is rich in fiber and low in soluble carbohydrates.
-Consuming this vegetable helps to regulate glucose and insulin activity in the body.
+Eggplant good for diabetes, this vegetable helps to regulate glucose and insulin activity in the body.
 Stable levels of insulin help to avert the dangerous effects of diabetes in our bodies.

 The skin of eggplant has a number of nutritional benefits.
 Eggplant is ranked among the top 10 vegetables in oxygen radical absorbance capacity.
 This is because it is rich in phenols which help to eliminate the free radicals in our body.
 Fried eggplant tastes good but they absorb a lot of oil.
 It is better to consume baked, roasted or steamed eggplant.